801labs/801labs.org/README.md

   * postcss.config.js - A config file for PostCSS - a tool that transforms the CSS.
 PostCSS does nothing by itself, so the config file is where you add in the plugins that do stuff.
 One thing to note is that one of the plugins being used is PurgeCSS that will remove all unused CSS from the generated styles.css in a production build of the site.
 There are a few comments in styles.css telling PurgeCSS to not strip anything from certain parts of the styles.
   * sitemap-generator.js - A config file for a nextjs sitemap generator tool.
   * tailwind.config.js - A config file for TailwindCSS.
 Check TailwindCSS documentation for details.

-## Recommendations

-Netlify or Vercel can be used to host the site.
-They can be set up to watch the repository master branch for changes and then run a production build and deploy it automatically when a change is detected.
-Editors/developers won’t need to run the production build or upload changed assets.